michalciurus/michalciurus.github.io/_posts/2016-07-16-RxSwift-for-dummies-#1-Observables.markdown

 dispatch_async(dispatch_get_main_queue()...
 {% endhighlight %}

 The data task of `NSURLSession` is executed on a background thread, so we need to update Observers on the UI queue.
+Remember that we could use *schedulers*, but I'll cover that in a more advanced stage.

 {% highlight swift %}
 return AnonymousDisposable {